 In point 30, the Constitutional Court of the Republic of Croatia states that "Constitutional adjudication (according to the decisions of the constitutional courts, see from points 17 to 20), tries to mediate, i.e. channel the social conflict, in connection with the role of women in the family and society, demanding (real) equality of women and equality of sexes.
 Constitutional courts strive to establish a fair balance between conflicting rights and interests."
 Previously, the judgments of some (EU) constitutional courts on abortion were analyzed.
 Apart from the judgment of the Federal Constitutional Court of the Republic of Germany, the other judgments do not provide clear and logical parameters for action in a precisely defined sense.
-This is problematic considering that "decisions of constitutional and European courts are taken as the final and true state of affairs (curia locuta, causa finita)."975 The phrase "just balance", which is the guiding thread of most judgments of constitutional courts, does not represent a contribution to Croatian legal practice because is practically impossible.
+This is problematic considering that "decisions of constitutional and European courts are taken as the final and true state of affairs (curia locuta, causa finita)."
+The phrase "just balance", which is the guiding thread of most judgments of constitutional courts, does not represent a contribution to Croatian legal practice because is practically impossible.
 Equality of sexes was analyzed in the chapter on abortion, where it was determined that the ideal of equality is not only a biological men, but also a biological woman with the ability to give birth.
-Any other attempt to achieve equality of sexes leads to the opposite effect.976 In point 31, the Constitutional Court of the Republic of Croatia concludes that "almost no European constitution explicitly or implicitly recognizes the special right to life before birth" 977,
+Any other attempt to achieve equality of sexes leads to the opposite effect.
+In point 31, the Constitutional Court of the Republic of Croatia concludes that "almost no European constitution explicitly or implicitly recognizes the special right to life before birth" which is not true because the constitutions of EU member states (and not European constitutions) do not expressly exclude the human embryo/fetus from protection of the right to life, which means that they implicitly include it.
+Only such an explicit provision would mean the accuracy of the statement of the Constitutional Court of the Republic of Croatia regarding the constitutions of other EU member states.
+Also, the constitutional courts (except for the German Constitutional Court) are not determined according to the mentioned question, and the majority consider it the domain of the legislator, which is stated in point 33 of the Decision.

-975 Smerdel, B., Kriza demokratskog konstitucionalizma i izgledi demokratske tranzicije u RH/The crisis of democratic constitutionalism and the prospects of further democratic transition in Croatia, Zbornik Pravnog fakulteta u Zagrebu, 69, 2019, 1, p.
+1002 Smerdel, B., Kriza demokratskog konstitucionalizma i izgledi demokratske tranzicije u RH/The crisis of democratic constitutionalism and the prospects of further democratic transition in Croatia, Zbornik Pravnog fakulteta u Zagrebu, 69, 2019, 1, p.
 20.